Seversky A8V

-The A8V1 Type S Two Seat Fighter was an aircraft operated by the Imperial Japanese Navy Air Service.
+The A8V1 Type S Two Seat Fighter was an aircraft developed in the United States in the 1930s by Seversky Aircraft, purchased and operated in small numbers by the Imperial Japanese Navy Air Service.

 Design and development

-The origins of the Seversky P-35 single-seat fighter trace back to the Seversky SEV-3 amphibian, which was developed into the Seversky BT-8 basic trainer.
+The origins of the A8V trace back to the SEV-3, an amphibious aircraft that was the company's first design and which was developed into the BT-8 basic trainer for the United States Army Air Corps (USAAC).
 Seversky's chief designer, Alexander Kartveli, also proposed a two-seat fighter derivative, the SEV-2XP.
 This was powered by a 735 hp Wright R-1670 radial engine.
-It had fixed landing gear in aerodynamic spats and was armed with one 0.50 in and one 0.30 in forward-firing machine guns plus an additional 0.30 in machine gun for rear defence.
+It had fixed landing gear in aerodynamic spats and was armed with one 0.50 in and one 0.30 in forward-firing machine gun plus an additional 0.30 in machine gun for rear defence.

-When the USAAC announced a competition for a new single-seat fighter in 1935, Seversky sent the SEV-2XP, confident it would win despite being a two-seater.
-However, the aircraft was damaged on 18 June 1935 during its transit to the fly-offs at Wright Field.
-The Air Corps delayed the fly-off until March 1936, which allowed Seversky time to rework the fighter into the single-seat SEV-1XP with retractable landing gear and re-engined with the Wright R-1820 radial.
+When the USAAC announced a competition for a new single-seat fighter in 1935, Seversky sent the SEV-2XP, confident it would win despite it being a two-seater.
+However, the aircraft was damaged on 18 June 1935 during its transit to the fly-off evaluations at Wright Field.
+The Air Corps delayed the fly-off until March 1936, which allowed Seversky time to rework the fighter into the single-seat SEV-1XP with retractable landing gear and re-engined with a Wright R-1820 radial engine.
+With further modifications, the SEV-1XP was ordered by the USAAC as the P-35.

-In what proved to be an unpopular move for Seversky, twenty 2PA-B3s were sold to the Japanese Navy, which briefly employed them in the Second Sino-Japanese War as Navy Type S Two-Seat Fighter or A8V1 (Allied codename Dick).
+Meanwhile, in what proved to be an unpopular move by Alexander de Seversky, twenty 2PA-B3s, a development of the SEV-2XP, were sold to the Imperial Japanese Navy Air Service, which briefly employed them in the Second Sino-Japanese War as the Navy Type S Two-Seat Fighter or A8V1 in the Navy’s aircraft classification system; they were found to be unsuitable for use as fighters and were reassigned to the reconnaissance role.
+Two were transferred to the Asahi Shimbun newspaper.
+After the US' entry into World War Two, the type was assigned the Allied codename Dick.

-Two demonstrators ended up in the USSR; although a manufacturing licence was also bought, the Soviets undertook no production.
+Two demonstrators ended up in the Soviet Union; although a manufacturing licence was also bought, the Soviets undertook no production.

-Sweden ordered 52 2PAs (known as the B 6), but only two were delivered before the remaining 50 were impounded in 1940 and put into service with the USAAC as the AT-12 Guardsman advanced trainer.
-On 18 June 1940, United States declared an embargo against exporting weapons to any nation other than the United Kingdom.
+Sweden ordered 52 2PAs (known as the B 6), but only two were delivered; as the Battle of France was ending in French surrender to Nazi Germany, on 18 June 1940 the United States declared an embargo against exporting weapons to any nation other than the United Kingdom and British Commonwealth countries.
+As a result, the remaining 50 were impounded in the US and put into service with the USAAC as the AT-12 Guardsman advanced trainer.